 12. Where the application is determined without notice having been given to any person or without a hearing, P, any party or any person affected by the order may apply to the court, within 21 days of having been served with the court's order, to have the order reconsidered.
-An application to have an order reconsidered must be made by filing a COP9 application notice in accordance with Part 10.

-&lt;sup>2 Rule 89 sets out the procedure for applications for reconsideration.
+&lt;sup>2 Rule 13.4 sets out the procedure for applications for reconsideration.